-The following table sets forth certain information regarding the beneficial ownership of our common stock as of December 31, 2020.
+The following table sets forth certain information regarding the beneficial ownership of our common stock as of December 31, 2021.

-- each person, or group of affiliated persons, known by us to be the beneficial owner of more than 5% of the outstanding shares of our common stock; - · each of our directors; - the Company's Chief Executive Officer and President, and Chief Financial Officer, are the only persons serving as a Named Executive as of December 31, 2020 whose total annual salary and bonus exceeded \$100,000, for services rendered in all capacities to the Company (such individuals are hereafter referred to as the "Named Executive Officers"); and all of our directors and executive officers serving as a group.
+- · each of our directors; - the Company's Chief Executive Officer and President, and Chief Financial Officer, are the only persons serving as a Named Executive as of December 31, 2021 whose total annual salary and bonus exceeded \$100,000, for services rendered in all capacities to the Company (such individuals are hereafter referred to as the "Named Executive Officers"); and all of our directors and executive officers serving as a group.

-Number of Shares Percentage of

-of Common Stock Shares

-Named Executive Officers and Director Beneficially Beneficially

-Name and Address of Beneficial Owner (1) Owned (2) Owned (2)
+Number of Shares Percentage of of Common Stock Shares Named Executive Officers and Director Beneficially Beneficially Name and Address of Beneficial Owner (1) Owned (2) Owned (2)

-Dickson, Donald, Interim Chief Executive Officer - Director 6,329,073 1.95%

-Lane, Jason - Director 5,829,425 1.80%

-Bundros, Thomas - Director 3,498,736 1.08%

-Bunting, Eric - Director 12,013,136 3.60%

-Munn, Richard - Director 2,078,111 0.64%

-Green, William - Director 1,358,678 0.42%

-McMullen, Michael - Chief Financial Officer 1,007,428 0.31%

-All directors and executive officers as a group 32,114,587 9.06%
+Kyte, Cecil Bond, Chief Executive Officer, Chief Financial Officer 16,968,333 4.56% Dickson, Donald, Director 6,329,073 1.88% Bunting, Eric - Director 13,852,621 3.78% All directors and executive officers as a group 32,114,587 9.13%

-- (1) Unless otherwise indicated, the address of each listed person is c/o QS Energy, Inc., 3606 Challenger Way, Carson City, Nevada 89706. - (2) Percentage of beneficial ownership is based upon 323,181,243 shares of the Company's common stock outstanding as of December 31, 2020.
+(1) Unless otherwise indicated, the address of each listed person is c/o QS Energy, Inc., 3606 Challenger Way, Unit #1, Carson City, Nevada 89706.

+(2) Percentage of beneficial ownership is based upon 355,300,222 shares of the Company's common stock outstanding as of December 31, 2021.
 Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
 Shares of common stock subject to options and warrants currently exercisable or convertible, or exercisable or convertible within 60 days, are deemed outstanding for determining the number of shares beneficially owned and for computing the percentage ownership of the person holding such options, but are not deemed outstanding for computing the percentage ownership of any other person.
 Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table have sole voting and investment power with respect to all shares of common stock shown as beneficially owned by them.

-Cecil Bond Kyte was appointed to serve on the Company's Board, and to serve as the Company's CEO, CFO, and Chairman, effective April 15, 2021.
 As of the date of this report Mr. Kyte beneficially owns 16,968,333 shares of common stock of the Company, and a Warrant to purchase 3,217,500 shares of common stock of the Company.